muziejus/forc-grad-cert/index.md

 * Participation in non-credit workshops and training provided by the Libraries and/or CUIT
 * Presenting, in public, aspects of their computationally intensive doctoral research project

+## Need

+During the hiring year of 2021–2022, we identified 29 assistant professor openings in earth and environmental science (climate science, geophysics, geoinformatics, etc.).
+Of these, 26 listings (90%) strongly prefer candidates with a research computing background and 9 (31%) require that expertise.
+Similarly, at Columbia, research computing fluency is a de facto requirement for graduation in earth and environmental science, but curricular opportunities for acquiring skills in RC are limited and ad hoc.

+DH situation....

 ## Curriculum

 As stated above, the curriculum would be designed and overseen by a faculty-led advisory board.
 In the absence of such a board, we propose a provisional curriculum, where the Foundations bootcamps are supplemented with longer learning modules that introduce students to research computing.